zo3f/pokemon_app/README.md

 # pokemon_app
-An experiment to further learn about JavaScript with one the best animes ever, Pokemon!
+An experiment to further learn about JavaScript with one of the best animes ever, Pokemon!